-But have you really seen all there is to see in a drop of water?
+But have you really?
 I remember seventh grade science class, when for the first time in my life I looked at a drop of water through a microscope.
 I could barely believe my eyes.
 I never dreamed it was all there, right before my eyes, a new world of amebas and parameciums and a host of wonderful, mysterious creatures.
 Oh, I'd seen a drop of water before, but I'd never seen this before!